borntofrappe/playground/borntofrappe/Navigation/README.md

 ## TODO

-- `Icons.svelte` specifies a plain circle in the moment the input attribute doesn't match a known icon.
+- [ ] `Icons.svelte` specifies a plain circle in the moment the input attribute doesn't match a known icon.
 Design a more appealing icon.
+Look at the emoji for the [running shoe](https://emojipedia.org/running-shoe/) as a reference.
+That embodies me pretty well.
+Alternatively consider a question mark.

 - [x] create separate `.svg` files describing the individual icons.
 Easier to store and reuse.